makozi/makozi/README.md

-Marizu-Ibewiro Makozi is a Software Engineer, Data Scientist and Machine Learning Engineer with experience working with data.
-He has done small and large scale projects ranging from predictive to descriptive modelling , recommender system and NLP.
-He is a certified Data Scientist and Machine Learning Engineer.
-He is proficient in building and deploying machine learning and deep learning models.
-He loves learning and solving challenges relating to data.
+Marizu-Ibewiro Makozi is a Software Engineer, DevOps Engineer with experience building large scale applications.
+He has done small and large scale projects.
+He loves learning and solving challenges.
 Did I spike your interest?
 If yes, I look forward to connecting with you here on LinkedIn.

 The green dots on my [GitHub profile](https://github.com/makozi?tab=repositories) :octocat: represent my journey :running: .
 I love solving problems.